Co-ops Work for Members:

 The money is used to build and maintain the facilities needed to serve the Co-op’s members and to service our long-term debt.
 This money is considered to be capital furnished by the members—capital that will be returned to the members at a later date.

 Capital Credits are refunded at the discretion of the Board of Directors whenever the Board determines that the financial condition of the Co-op will not be impaired.
+In years when SMECO issues refunds, eligible active members receive credits on their bills.
+Eligible former members receive a check; and, if the balance in their capital credit account is $100 or less, they receive a full refund.
+Special refunds are paid throughout the year to estates of deceased members.

 Because you may receive Capital Credits in the future, it is imperative that you keep the Co-op informed of your current address.
 Even when you discontinue service with SMECO, we ask you to give the Co-op a current mailing address and notify SMECO of any subsequent address changes so that Capital Credit refunds can continue to be sent to you.